paul29m/spring-boot-component-testing/README.md

-# Getting started with component testing for Java Applications
+# Getting started with component testing for Spring Boot Applications

 ## 1. Setup Environment
 Make sure you have Java 17+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.